CartoDB/turbo-carto/README.md

 To generate ramps based on actual data you have to say what kind of quantification you want to use, for that purpose Turbo-Carto provides some shorthand methods that will delegate the filters computation to different collaborators.

-Let's say you want to compute the ramp using jenks as quantification function (see [examples/readme/example-3.css](./examples/readme/example-3.css)):
+Let's say you want to compute the ramp using jenks as quantification function:

 ```css
 #selector {